OptoCode/nuxt-dev-console/docs/dev-logger.md

 3. For critical errors that should always be logged, use the standard `console.error()` instead.
 4. Use groups to organize related logs and make the console output more readable.
 5. Use `time()` and `timeEnd()` to measure performance of operations during development.
+6. Take advantage of the queue system's automatic handling for rapid logging scenarios.